PeterPei233/SearchAds/README.md

 # 4 Demo

-When I input query "iced", "tea", "master", it will return the following found ads from database.
+When I input query "iced", "tea", "maker", it will return the following found ads from database.
 And the click price will be reducted from the budget.

 ![img](https://github.com/PeterPei666/SearchAds/blob/master/img/show.png)